deakjahn/flutter_dropzone/flutter_dropzone/README.md

 ## Using it in cross-platform apps

 It's a federated plugin, meaning that it will compile in cross platform apps that contain both Android/iOS and Web code.
-It will *not* function on the latter, the view will simply return an error text instead of a drop zone.
+It will *not* function on the former, the view will simply return an error text instead of a drop zone.
 Use `if (kIsWeb)` from
 `import 'package:flutter/foundation.dart'` to only use it in Flutter Web.
 Still, the same app will still compile to Android and iOS, without the usual `dart:html` errors (this is what federated plugins are for).